zaman-lab/trumpmeter-py/CONTRIBUTING.md

 To classify text, this app needs access to the model's final weights file, which we're hosting on a publicly-available Google Cloud Storage bucket called ["trumpmeter-bucket"](https://console.cloud.google.com/storage/browser/trumpmeter-bucket/).

+  + Download the dictionary files (`gs://trumpmeter-bucket/model/dictionaries`) and move them into the local "model/dictionaries" directory.
-Download the final model weights file (`gs://trumpmeter-bucket/model/weights/weights-reconstructed.hdf5`) and move it into the local "model/weights" directory.
+  + Download the final model weights file (`gs://trumpmeter-bucket/model/weights/weights-reconstructed.hdf5`) and move it into the local "model/weights" directory.

 ## Usage